99Mariana/Understanding-SAP-ABAP/DataBase_Structure.md

-# Data Structure in SAP
+# DataBase Structure in SAP

 ## Content